 Few people are unfamiliar with Microsoft co-founder Bill Gates, who for many years was the richest man in the world.
-Less familiar to the public is the woman behind the billionaire — his wife Melinda Gates, who like her husband is a philanthropist and author.
+But less familiar to the public is the woman behind the billionaire — his soon-to-be ex-wife Melinda Gates.
+Like her husband, she is a philanthropist and author.
 She’s perhaps best known for her role as co-chair and co-namesake of the Bill and Melinda Gates Foundation, their private American non-profit that focuses on global health, poverty, and education issues.

-Melinda Gates Met her Future Husband While Working at Microsoft.
+Melinda Gates Met Bill While Working at Microsoft

 Melinda Gates was born Melinda French in Dallas, Texas in 1964.
 Her interest in computers began in an advanced high school math class at the Catholic Ursine Academy, and she would pursue this field of study into college.
 She graduated from Duke University in 1986 with a degree in Computer Science, followed by an MBA at Duke’s Fuqua School of Business.

 In 1987, she found work at the Microsoft Corporation, first as a marketing manager then working her way up to general manager of information products.
 That same year, she met Bill at a trade show for the first time and was charmed by his sense of humor.
 After six years of dating, the two were married on the island of Lanai, Hawaii in 1996.
 After the birth of their first child, Jennifer, in 1996, Melinda left Microsoft to focus on raising her and managing the couple’s new philanthropy efforts.
 The Gates family would have two other children, Phoebe and Rory Gates.

 Founded in 1994, the William H. Gates Foundation — named after Bill’s father — focused on improving developing-world childcare and reproductive health.
 In 1999, it merged with two of the Gates’ other foundations to form the Bill and Melinda Gates Foundation.